supermeap123/SplinterTreev4/README.md

-hermes send a message in the style of Shakespeare liquid write a poem about the ocean sorcerer tell me a creative story about dragons freerouter give me an unrestricted response
+hermes send a message in the style of Shakespeare liquid write a poem about the ocean sorcerer tell me a creative story about dragons inferor create an immersive narrative about space exploration freerouter give me an unrestricted response
 [Send a message with only an image attachment for automatic analysis] [Send a message with only a .txt file attachment for processing]